-(The index denotes the number of the copy.)
-Hence, the weak realization of the orthomodular lattice from the above proof gives a 29-element subset of H_3 without a unital set of two-valued states and the suborthoposet orthogenerated by it has 104 elements (51 atoms), is orthogenerated by a 16-element set and generated by a four-element set (e.g., elements a, c_b , d_b of some a????b and some element from the inner "pentagon").
-The "almost" Greechie diagram (20 points that belong to exactly one edge are for simplicity omitted) of this suborthoposet of H_3 (realization of the orthomodular lattice given in Fig. 7.4) is given in Fig. 8, with
+(Index denotes the number of the copy.)
+Hence, the weak realization of the orthomodular lattice from the above proof gives a 29-element subset of H_3 without a unital set of two-valued states and the suborthoposet orthogenerated by it has 104 elements (51 atoms), is orthogenerated by a 16-element set and generated by a 4-element set (e.g., elements a, c_b, d_b of some a \leftrightarrow b and some element from the inner 'pentagon').
+The 'almost' Greechie diagram (20 points which belong to exactly one edge are for simplicity omitted) of this suborthoposet of H_3 (realization of the orthomodular lattice given in Fig. 7.4) is given in Fig. 8.
+Elements of the 29-element subset without a unital set of two-valued states are all marked points which are not crossed, a set of orthogenerators is e.g. the set of vertices of both pentagons with a_i 's and with the middle point, a set of generators is marked by circles.